 As shown in Table 2, SW2 is used to set the protocol of communication and the baud rate used by the dome camera.
-DIP-1 to DIP-4 of SW2 is used to select protocols and a maximum of 16 different protocols can be selected.
-The following table shows states of coding switches of protocols selected by the dome camera.
+DIP-4 to DIP-1 of SW2 is used to select protocols and a maximum of 16 different protocols can be selected.
+The following table shows states of coding switches of protocols selected by the dome camera in which ● means the protocol has been integrated while ○ means the protocol is underdevelopment.

 Pelco-D 2400 is used for most System Q equipment.